Packet Processing

 Inlab Scheme implements a Packet Processing subsystem, also simply called and referenced as the Packet Processor.

 The basic notion is a virtual networking device which consists of a number of ports (like a switch, for example).
-This packet processing ports are numbered starting from 0 up to the hard coded maximum number minus 1.
+These packet processing ports are numbered starting from 0 up to the hard coded maximum number minus 1.

 Packet processing ports are starting with index 0, therefore port 0 is the first port.